CHACO Dog Training

 Resources

-Below is an excellent write-up – How to Find a Qualified Trainer Dog Trainer, from the Santa Fe Animal Shelter & Humane Society that I chose to include in my resources list because it offers clear guidelines for finding a Qualified Dog Trainer.
+Below is an excellent write-up – How to Find a Qualified Dog Trainer, from the Santa Fe Animal Shelter & Humane Society, that I chose to include in my resources list because it offers clear guidelines for finding a Qualified Dog Trainer.

-Please scroll down for a list of local certified dog trainers that I feel comfortable recommending when I am not available to help out.
-Please note that even though I personally know these colleagues and their training practices, the list is not a formal endorsement and I will not be held responsible for advice given or their professional practices.
+Please scroll down for a list of local, certified dog trainers that I feel comfortable recommending when I am unavailable to help.
+Please note that, although I am familiar with these colleagues and their training practices, the list does not constitute a formal endorsement, and I will not be held responsible for the advice provided or their professional practices.

-Also, find below a list of ONLINE resources (the list will continue to expand) that I find valuable and I am happy to share.
+Also, below is a list of online resources (the list will continue to expand) that I find valuable and am happy to share.

 How to Find a Qualified Trainer.
 Dog training is an unregulated industry, which means that anyone can call themselves a dog trainer!
 We recommend that dog parents choose their trainers and behavior consultants wisely.